 Once you activate WiFi calling, you dial or text as usual.
 The routing of your call or text is handled automatically in the background.

-If you make an emergency call, you should always provide your address.
+If you make a 911 call, you should always provide your address to the emergency operator.
 Emergency services will not automatically receive your location information as they would if you're using the cellular network.

 WiFi calling costs

-The WiFi calling feature doesn't cost anything extra, but you may be billed for calls depending on your cellular plan.
-That's because WiFi calls are treated as if you were placing a cellular call from the U.S. Whatever rates and fees apply to your regular cellular calls will also apply to your WiFi calls, including deducting call minutes from your monthly allotment, if you don't have an unlimited plan, and fees made to international numbers.
+The WiFi calling feature doesn't cost anything extra, but the same rates and fees that apply to your regular cellular calls also apply to WiFi calls.
+This includes deducting minutes from your monthly allotment, if you don't have an unlimited plan, and fees for calls made to international numbers.

-That means WiFi calling is perfect for overseas travelers because there’s typically no roaming or international charge for making calls or sending texts back home.
-And many carriers' plans include free calling to Canada and Mexico.
-Keep in mind, though, that you will be charged an international rate based on your international calling plan, if you call an international line using your U.S.-based smartphone.
-And WiFi calling isn’t supported in some countries, including China, Cuba, and North Korea.
+WiFi calling is perfect for overseas travelers because there’s typically no roaming or international charge for making calls or sending texts back home.
+Many carriers' plans include free calling to Canada and Mexico.
+Keep in mind, though, that you will be charged a rate based on your international calling plan if you call an international line using your U.S.-based smartphone.
+Also, WiFi calling isn’t supported in some countries, including China, Cuba, and North Korea.

-Check out the WiFi calling pages on your carrier's site for more details.
-Here are the pages for AT&T, T-Mobile, and Verizon.
+Check out the WiFi calling pages on your carrier's site for full details on included features, limitations, and charges:

 Need to set up an iPhone for WiFi calling?
 Check out our story on How to Use WiFi Calling on Your iPhone.